-Fortunately, the federal government anticipated this issue, and they are trying to put nurses in places with the most need and simultaneously get them out of debt.
-For a commitment to work in one of these needy areas for a certain period of time, the government is willing to help pay off some of your nursing school debt.
+Fortunately, the federal government anticipated this issue, and it’s trying to put nurses in places with the most need while helping them get out of debt.
+If you commit to working in a high-need or shortage area for a certain period of time, you could qualify for forgiveness of your student loan debt.

 Requirements for the Nurse Corps Loan Repayment Program

-In order to be considered for Nurse Corps Loan Repayment, there are some key requirements you have to meet.
-The program is very selective, so you need to be sure you can compete.
-Of the 8,501 applications the government received in 2017, only 501 were initially accepted .
+To be considered for the Nurse Corps Loan Repayment program, there are some key requirements you have to meet.
 Checking off as many of the eligibility requirements as possible will give you the best chance of success.

-Since the program is so competitive, the government gives preference . to nurse faculty with the greatest financial need who work in a school where at least 50% of the students are from a disadvantaged background.
-Preference is also given to registered nurses working at facilities with the highest need for nurses.
+Since the program is so competitive, the government gives preference to nurses with the greatest financial need.
+For nurse faculty applicants, it gives preference to those who work in a school where at least 50% of the students are from a disadvantaged background.

-You’d also be committing to work in a Critical Shortage Facility for two years, full-time.
-In some cases, nurses can continue for an additional year.
+Specifically, you must commit to working in a Critical Shortage Facility full-time for two years.
+In some cases, nurses can elect to continue for an additional year.

-Once your service commitment to the Nurse Corp Loan Repayment Program is completed, the program will pay 60% of your unpaid nursing debt for two years.
-If you’re fortunate to get a one-year extension, the government will pay back 25% of the original loan balance.
+Once your service commitment to the Nurse Corp Loan Repayment Program is complete, the program will pay 60% of your unpaid nursing debt.
+If you can get a one-year extension, the government will pay back 25% of the original loan balance.
 Keep in mind you’ll have to pay taxes on the amount of the loan repayment you receive.

 Are There Other Loan Repayment Options for Nurses?

-With competition so high for loan payment programs, many applicants won’t be selected.
+With competition so high for loan repayment programs, many applicants won’t be selected.
 And if you’re not working at a Critical Shortage Facility, you’re not going to qualify.
-And others may complete their service commitment, but still struggle with student loan debt.
-But there’s a smart option to consider that can help you manage student loan debt beyond the Nurse Corps Loan Payment Program or the National Health Service Corps Loan Repayment Program.
+Others may complete their service commitment, but still struggle with student loan debt.
+But there’s another option to consider that can help you manage student loan debt beyond the Nurse Corps Loan Payment Program or the National Health Service Corps Loan Repayment Program.

-Refinancing your student loans can be a great idea for people who are established in their careers and have built up a solid credit rating.
-In other words, you’re at a much better place financially now than when you first took out the loans.
-Depending on your credit score and other factors, you could qualify for a lower interest rate.
+Refinancing your student loans can make sense for borrowers who are established in their careers and have built up a solid credit rating.
+Depending on your credit score and other factors, you could qualify for a lower interest rate than you have now.